Do you have persistent problems with:

 - Expanded sleep rooms

-- Day studies – available 8 am to 5 pm Monday through Friday
+- Day Studies – available 8 am to 4 pm, Monday – Friday

 Drs.
 Barry Louden, Michael Morehead, and Scott Sole are all board certified in sleep medicine and have privileges in the Sleep Center.
 Both Sleep Center technicians are respiratory therapists, and one is a registered polysonographic technologist.